 3 ProSiebenSat.1 Media SE held at the time of the Annual General Meeting preference shares as treasury stock.
 Shares directly or indirectly owned by the company are in accordance to § 71b AktG not entitled to receive a dividend.

-Information regarding the taxation of the dividend 2015
+Information for natural persons regarding the taxation of the dividend 2018

-Common shares (ISIN DE000PSM7770): The dividend per registered common share is EUR 1.80.
-It is generally subject to withholding tax (at a rate of 25% plus solidarity surcharge of 5.5% thereon, resulting in a total tax rate of 26.375% (plus church tax, as the case may be)).
-In case of further queries please consult your German tax advisor.
+Of the proposed dividend per no-par value share entitled to dividend of EUR 1.19, no amount will be paid out of the tax contribution account (steuerliches Einlagekonto).
+Therefore, the total dividend amount is generally subject to withholding tax at a rate of 25%, plus solidarity surcharge of 5.5% thereon, resulting in a total tax rate of 26.375% (plus any church tax).
+If you have any additional questions regarding dividend taxation, please consult your tax advisor.

 Additional information for individual shareholders:

 The information provided below does not constitute tax advice but only describes certain general principles of German taxation, which might be relevant in connection with the dividend distribution.
-Shareholders should seek advice from their own tax counsel regarding the tax implications of the distribution.
+Share-holders should seek advice from their own tax advisor regarding the tax implications of the dividend distribution.

-The below sections do only apply to individual shareholders who hold their shares as private assets.
-Whether such shareholders are to be considered resident taxpayers for purposes of the below summary depends upon whether they are subject to German unlimited taxation (e.g., due to their residence or usual place of abode).
+The sections below only apply to shareholders who are natural persons and hold their shares as private assets.
+Whether such shareholders are to be considered resident taxpayers for the purposes of the summa-ry below depends upon whether they are subject to unlimited taxation in Germany (e.g., due to their residence or usual place of abode).

-The tax liability applicable to dividend payments is generally satisfied by withholding a flat withholding tax (Abgeltungsteuer) of 25% plus solidarity surcharge of 5.5% thereon, resulting in a total tax rate of 26.375% (plus church tax, as the case may be).
-However, under certain circumstances no withholding will be made, e.g., if shareholders have given their bank a non-assessment-certificate from the German tax authorities (Nichtveranlagungsbescheinigung).
-The same applies to such shareholders who have submitted a German application for exemption (Freistellungsauftrag) from withholding tax with sufficient exemption volume that has not been used in connection with other income from capital investment.
+The tax liability applicable to dividend payments is generally satisfied by withholding a flat tax (Abgeltungsteuer) of 25%, plus a solidarity surcharge of 5.5% thereon, resulting in a total tax rate of 26.375% (plus any church tax).
+Under certain circumstances, however, no with-holding will be made, e.g. if shareholders have given their bank a certificate from the German tax authorities stating that the shareholder is not subject to an assessment procedure (Nichtveranlagungsbescheinigung).
+The same applies to such shareholders who have sub-mitted a German application for exemption (Freistellungsauftrag) from withholding tax with sufficient exemption volume that has not been used in connection with other income from capital investment.

-The withholding will be made irrespective of the individual tax rate and does generally satisfy the personal income tax liability of the shareholders in respect of the dividend.
+The withholding will be made irrespective of the individual tax rate and generally satisfies the personal income tax liability of the shareholders in respect of the dividend.
 However, certain exemptions apply.
-Shareholders may, e.g., request that a tax assessment be carried out on their income from the dividend and all other capital investments if this results in a lower tax liability (e.g., due to a lower individual tax rate, an unused lump-sum saving allowance (Sparer-Pauschbetrag) or losses that have to be taken into consideration).
-However, expenses actually incurred in connection with the dividend are not tax deductible within the scope of the flat withholding tax (Abgeltungssteuer).
+For instance, shareholders may request that a tax assessment be carried out on their income from the dividend and all other capital investments if this results in less tax liability (e.g., due to a lower individual tax rate, an unused lump-sum saving allowance (Sparer-Pauschbetrag) or al-lowances for losses).
+However, as a rule, expenses actually incurred in connection with the dividend are not tax deductible within the scope of the flat rate withholding tax (Abgeltungsteuer).

-Non-resident taxpayers are subject to limited taxation in Germany with respect to the dividend, i.e., the flat withholding tax (Abgeltungsteuer) does in principle also apply.
-As a consequence, the dividend will be subject to a withholding tax at a rate of 25% plus a solidarity surcharge of 5.5% thereon, i.e., in total 26.375%.
+Non-resident taxpayers are subject to limited taxation in Germany with respect to the dividend, i.e., the flat withholding tax (Abgeltung-steuer) also applies to them in principle.
+As a consequence, the dividend will be subject to a withholding tax at a rate of 25%, plus a solidarity surcharge of 5.5% thereon, i.e., in total 26.375% to the extent that no amounts from the tax contribution account (steuerliches Einlagekonto) are deemed to be used for the distribution (please see “Dividend” section above).

-For dividend payments to non-resident taxpayers, a reduced withholding tax rate may apply if there is a respective double-taxation treaty in place between Germany and the country in which the shareholder resides for tax purposes.
-The discount, if any, is granted by refunding the difference between the withheld tax and the tax liability arising under the respective treaty.
-The shareholder has to file a respective request with the Federal Central Tax Office (Bundeszentralamt für Steuern, An der Küppe 1, 53225 Bonn, Germany or the German website http://www.bzst.bund.de) in compliance with certain formalities and deadlines.
+For dividend payments to non-resident taxpayers, a reduced withhold-ing tax rate may apply if there is a respective double-taxation treaty in place between Germany and the country in which the shareholder resides for tax purposes.
+The discount, if any, is generally granted by crediting the difference between the withheld tax and the tax lia-bility arising under the respective treaty.
+The shareholder must file a corresponding request with the Federal Central Tax Office (Bundes-zentralamt für Steuern, An der Küppe 1, 53225 Bonn, Germany or the German website http://www.bzst.bund.de) in compliance with certain formalities and deadlines.